rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 <!-- more -->

 ## Architecture
-Lets begin by seeing how we would architect your typical [3-tier webapp](http://en.wikipedia.org/wiki/Multitier_architecture#Web_development_usage).
+For this first blog post, lets begin by seeing how we would architect your typical [3-tier webapp](http://en.wikipedia.org/wiki/Multitier_architecture#Web_development_usage).
 To set the scene, we will be reviewing how to build the [Encoder project](https://github.com/metral/touchstone/tree/master/encoder), a webapp that that allows a user to submit a video file and convert it to the AVI, MKV, OGG and WEBM formats.